ben-aaron188/rgpt3/paper/paper.md

 The past decade has seen leap advancements in the field of Natural Language Processing (NLP, i.e., using computational methods to study human language).
-Of particular importance are generative language models which - among standard NLP tasks such as text classification - are able to produce text data that are often indistinguishable from human-written text.
-The most prominent language model is GPT-3 (short for: Generative Pre-trained Transformer 3) developed by Open AI and released to the public in 2021 [@brown2020language].
-While these models offer an exciting potential for the study of human language at scale, models such as GPT-3 were also met with controversy [@bender2021dangers].
+Of particular importance are generative language models, which - among standard NLP tasks such as text classification - are able to produce text data that are often indistinguishable from human-written text.
+The most prominent language model is GPT-3 (short for Generative Pre-trained Transformer 3) developed by Open AI and released to the public in 2021 [@brown2020language].
+While these models offer exciting potential for the study of human language at scale, models such as GPT-3 were also met with controversy [@bender2021dangers].
 Part of the criticism stems from the opaque nature of the model and the